 The neutron detection efficiency (NDE) can now be extracted from the simulation.
 It is the ratio of reconstructed neutrons to found neutrons.
-Fig. 15 shows the momentum distribution of found (black) and reconstructed (red) neutrons in the left-hand panel.
-The momentum distribution of found neutrons is peaked at higher momentum.
+Fig. 17 shows the momentum distribution of found (black) and reconstructed (red) neutrons in the left-hand panel.
+The found neutron spectrum is for neutrons that are expected to strike the active area of CLAS12 and may or may not have a coincident hit in the FTOF.
+The momentum distribution of found neutrons is peaked at high momentum.
 This abundance of high-momentum neutrons can be explained since it is associated with low-momentum, large-angle electrons in quasielastic scattering.
 These large-angle electrons are scattered into a region where CLAS12 has larger acceptance because it is away from the region at forward angles where the cryostat for the torus coils is merging and reducing the acceptance.
 The red histogram for the reconstructed neutrons has much the same shape, but reduced in size by about a factor of ten.
-The right-hand panel in Fig. 15 shows the NDE extracted from the distributions shown in the left-hand panel.
+The right-hand panel in Fig. 17 shows the NDE extracted from the distributions shown in the left-hand panel.
 The simulated NDE (blue points) is largely flat over most of the momentum range and drops off rapidly at the limits of the acceptance.
 The drop in the efficiency at $p_n \approx 3 \text{ GeV/c}$ is due to edge of the P1B panel.
 Quasielastic neutrons at higher momentum and more forward angles have to pass through both P1B and P1A panels.
 At larger neutron angle (and lower momentum for QE neutrons), the particles only encounter the P2B panel which has lower efficiency than the combined P1A+P1B panels.

-Figure 15: Histograms of found (black) and reconstructed (red) neutrons detected in FTOF are shown in the left-hand panel.
+Figure 17: Histograms of found (black) and reconstructed (red) neutrons detected in FTOF are shown in the left-hand panel.
 The neutron detection efficiency derived from these results is shown in the right-hand panel.

-The response of the neutron detection efficiency to changes in the $E{dep}$ threshold was studied.
+The response of the neutron detection efficiency to changes in the E{dep} threshold was studied.
 As mentioned above the value used here was the CLAS6 value taken from Ref.
 [27].
-The results of changing this minimum value for $E{dep}$ are shown in Fig. 16.
-The average

-Figure 16: Dependence of the neutron detection efficiency (NDE) for quasielastic neutrons as a function of the minimum deposited energy $E{dep}$ is shown.

-NDE for the P1A+P2B panels is $15.6 \pm 0.2\%$ at the nominal CLAS6 threshold and rises to a maximum of $17.6 \pm 0.2\%$ when the threshold is reduced to zero.
+The results of changing this minimum value for E{dep} are shown in Fig. 18.
+The average NDE for the P1A+P2B panels is $15.6 \pm 0.2\%$ at the nominal CLAS6 threshold and rises to a maximum of $17.6 \pm 0.2\%$ when the threshold is reduced to zero.
 Turning the threshold up has only a modest effect on the neutron detection efficiency.

 The detection efficiency for quasielastic neutrons was measured in the E5 run period and presents an opportunity to challenge our simulations here with data.
-During the E5 run the $p(e, e'\pi^+)n$ reaction provided a source of tagged or 'found' neutrons where the neutron momentum was known from the electron and pion kinematics.
+During the E5 run the ${}^{1}\text{H}(e, e'\pi^{+})n$ reaction provided a source of tagged or 'found' neutrons where the neutron momentum was known from the electron and pion kinematics.
 The found neutrons were then matched with hits in the CLAS6 time-of-flight system.
 The P1A and P2B panels to be used in CLAS12 gemc were originally part of the CLAS6 time-of-flight system.
+We take this opportunity to compare the measured efficiency of the P1A and P2B panels with the gemc simulation of the same FTOF panels.